Where to Get a Cashier’s Check Without a Bank Account

 A money order is similar to a cashier’s check in that it won’t bounce.
 But while a cashier’s check is guaranteed by your financial institution, a money order is simply paid for upfront.

-You don’t need a bank account to get a money order; you can get them at U.S. Postal Service locations, Walmart, and even at some convenience stores.
-At the post office, you’ll pay a fee of $1.65-$2.20 and can pay with a debit card or with cash.
+You don’t need a bank account to get a money order.
+You can get them at U.S. Postal Service locations, Western Union, Walmart, and some convenience stores.
+At the post office, you’ll pay a small fee of $1.65-$2.20 and can pay with a debit card or cash.

 The catch is that money orders typically max out at $1,000 or $2,000, depending on where you get them, so they aren’t suitable for large amounts.